 DEFENDING PROTESTERS

-The Law Office of Richard Wagner is devoted to representing the activist whether you are facing federal or state charges.
+The Law Office of Richard Wagner is devoted to representing the activist, whether you are facing federal or state charges.

 The Law Office of Richard Wagner explains the possible consequences.
 This is extremely helpful.
 It allows activists and demonstrators to make informed decisions best suited to individual needs.
-There are several possibilities that can happen, including whether the City Attorney or District Attorney decides to prosecute you and if so, what are the charges.

-If a demonstration occurs in a place controlled by the federal government there are extensive federal laws that can be used to charge demonstrators.
+If a demonstration occurs in a place controlled by the federal government, there are extensive federal laws that can be used to charge demonstrators.

 State charges range from minor, with a penalty of just a fine or community service, to jail or prison sentences.
-Common examples of charges: resisting or obstructing Penal Code 148, battery on a peace officer Penal Code 243, possession of a weapon, trespass Penal Code 602, inciting a riot Penal Code 403, 404, vandalism Penal Code 594, disorderly conduct PC 415 or failure or refusal to disperse Penal Code section 409.
+Common examples of charges: resisting or obstructing Penal Code 148, battery on a peace officer Penal Code 243, possession of a weapon, trespass Penal Code 602, inciting a riot Penal Code 403, 404, vandalism Penal Code 594, disorderly conduct PC 415, or failure or refusal to disperse Penal Code section 409.

 California Penal Code section 407 says unlawful assembly is “whenever two or more persons assemble together to do an unlawful act or do a lawful act in a violent, boisterous, or tumultuous assembly.”
 To be unlawful, the assembly must be “violent or pose a clear and present danger of imminent violence.”